circleci/circleci-docs/jekyll/_cci2/language-php.md

 * TOC
 {:toc}

-## Quickstart: Demo PHP Laravel reference project
+## Quickstart: demo PHP Laravel reference project

 We maintain a reference PHP Laravel project to show how to build PHP on CircleCI 2.0: